bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

  - <a target="_blank" href="https://bl.ocks.org/mbostock/6245977">Awesome dynamic simplification</a>

 Note:
 The earliest implementation of topological data structure for geographical purposes that I know if was created by ESRI and included in their now discontinoued product ArcInfo.
-The implementation and format which was called "coverage" was never publicly documented and ESRI decided not to pursue an implementation in newer products.
+The implementation and format which was called "coverage" and was kept as a trade secret.

 A standardized effort was made in the 90ies by OGC and implemented by Oracle as part of their Oracle Spatial offering.
 Their publicly available documentation is a good technical source of how topological data works and how the model is implemented in detail.